AFS-BM: Enhancing Model Performance through Adaptive Feature Selection with Binary Masking: Problem Statement

-where ${y}_{i,c} $ is the true probability of class $ c $ for the $ i^{th} $ sample, and $ \hat{{y}}_{i,c} $ is the predicted probability.
-Other metrics, such as the F1-score or Area Under the Curve (AUC), can also be used.

 As the feature space expands, the risk of overfitting increases, especially when the number of features $M$ approaches the number of samples $N$ \citep{bellman1961adaptive}, often referred to as the “Curse of Dimensionality”.
-For example, non-stationarity can arise in regression from evolving relationships between variables \citep{Gama2013}.
-Factors such as changing external conditions or unobserved influences can alter these relationships, making models trained on past data less reliable for future predictions \citep{hyndman2008forecasting}.
+For example, non-stationarity can arise in regression from evolving relationships between variables \citep{Junejo2013}.
 In classification, non-stationarity can manifest as shifting class boundaries due to changing class distributions \citep{Aguiar2023}.

 Among the various feature selection techniques developed, some of the most effective and widely used methods include GBMs for feature importance \citep{zhang2022forest}, RFE, and Greedy Methods.
-In the subsequent sections, a detailed examination of these methods are presented, highlighting their respective methodologies for the self-completeness of the paper.
+These methods provide robust frameworks for identifying significant features within large datasets.
+Building upon these foundational techniques, we propose a novel method described in the following sections.